arulgetdata/contactForm/README.md

 Please run **grunt serve**

-please run this command in the code base home path

-application will be served in *http://localhost:8080/*
+Application will be served in *http://localhost:8080/*